vincenzodentamaro/DeepLearningETHZ/BAGAN/README.md

 # BAGAN
 Keras implementation of [Balancing GAN (BAGAN)](https://arxiv.org/abs/1803.09655).
 This implementation was largely taken from https://github.com/IBM/BAGAN.
 See below for our contributions.

+# Packages:

+To run it on the cluster, make sure to load python_gpu/3.6.6 and hdf5

 # To run BAGAN on painting dataset:
 ```
 python bagan_train_paint.py -u 1 -e 150